othercriteria/vibectl/examples/k8s-sandbox/STRUCTURE.md

   - See [ctf/STRUCTURE.md](ctf/STRUCTURE.md) for detailed documentation
 - `chaos-monkey/`: Red team vs. blue team competitive environment
   - See [chaos-monkey/STRUCTURE.md](chaos-monkey/STRUCTURE.md) for detailed documentation
+- `bootstrap/`: Self-contained k3d (K3s in Docker) + Ollama environment, with vibectl configured to use the local LLM and automated demonstration of Kubernetes analysis
+  - See [bootstrap/STRUCTURE.md](bootstrap/STRUCTURE.md) for detailed documentation

 ## Common Features